pablo-meier/Pablog/_src/posts/2011-03-14-getting-good.md

-    Title: "First, try to be something, anything, else."
+    Title: First, try to be something, anything, else.
     Date:2011-03-14T12:00:00
     Tags: pablolife

 Here's an old, but [good article, ostensibly about writing][1].
 The author is pretty funny, and I think most of what he writes applies just as well to any endeavor you choose to pursue with any interest.

 Having tried to find my theatre identity in college, only to become a computer scientist, the question of "How do I get good at ..." is something I thought